 When you first bring home your baby, you expect some sleepless nights, and sometimes even enjoy the snuggles!
 But, after months of sleep deprivation, you expect your baby to grow into a toddler sleeping through the night.
-And, when that doesn’t happen, you can be left feeling even more exhausted, frustrated, and confused.
+When that doesn’t happen, you can be left feeling even more exhausted, frustrated, and confused.
 Look no further!
 We are here to help you learn how to get your toddler to sleep through the night.

 Why Does My Toddler Keep Waking Up at Night?

-One of the most perplexing things about toddlers not sleeping through the night is… why are they waking up in the first place?
+One of the most perplexing things about toddlers not sleeping through the night is… Why are they waking up in the first place?
 It might surprise you to learn that some waking up at night is completely normal and something most of us do.
 Most of us simply roll over and go right back to sleep.
 So, why do toddlers keep waking up at night?

 The most common reasons for toddlers waking up at night include the following:

 - Hunger – Believe it or not, even though your toddler is likely fully capable of sleeping through the night without eating, many toddlers are very busy…too busy…to eat enough during the day.
 And, these days, some adults are afraid of over-feeding their toddlers.
 Toddlers need a LOT of calories to support their growth and activity levels!

 - Schedule – Your toddler’s schedule could be completely off-base.
 If you are offering two naps and it’s time for one, for example, that could cause waking at night.
 Or, vice versa, your toddler should be taking two naps and is only taking one.
 Or, perhaps your bedtime is too early or too late.
 Getting the right schedule sets up your toddler to sleep through the night and your success.